Take a look at my latest article written for The Style Lane - top 5 nutrition tips for glowing skin...

 • The omega 3 fats within these foods are potent anti-inflammatories, which can reduce symptoms of eczema and psoriasis.

-3) Ginger will make your skin glow.
+3) Get the glow with ginger.
 Ginger is a vasodilator, which stimulates circulation resulting in the delivery of more nutrients to the skin to make it glow.